Ask4mike/pricing-component-with-toggle-master/README.md

 ### What I learned

-I learnt how to use the ternary operator in JavaaScript to change values in the app that I am building based on certain conditions.
+I learnt how to use the ternary operator in JavaScript to change values in the app that I am building based on certain conditions.

 ### Continued development